lokal-profil/upload_batches/README.md

 *Note*: You might have to add the `--process-dependency-links` flag to the above command if you are running a different version of pywikibot from the required one.

 These projects are mainly here for my own use and to illustrate how BatchUploadTools can be used.
-There is no guarantee that any of them will work at any given time since I'm not keeping them in sync with any later changes to BatchUploadTools.
+There is no guarantee that any of them will work with versions of BatchUploadTools later than that given in the `requirements.txt` in each directory.

 As such they may also include implicit assumptions about the indata, hard-coded mappings or insufficient documentation.
 There may also be nonsensical comments